Alfa Romeo Spider: Generations

-In The Graduate
+In popular culture

 A 1966 Series 1 Spider 1600 is featured in the 1967 film The Graduate, giving the model widespread visibility.
 A "Graduate" trim level was subsequently marketed in the United States in the 1980s.

+The 2011 animated movie Cars 2 features the minor character Celine Dephare, a classic sports coupé based on the Alfa Romeo Spider, who works as a headlight vendor at the Marché Aux Pièces market in Paris, France.
+She is notably the only character in the Cars franchise whose eyes are located in the headlights instead of in the windscreen.